alexsav815/feature_request/README.md

 # feature_request
-Prototype for enetring/viewing/sorting feature requests
+Prototype for enetring/viewing/sorting feature requests.

+Currently, request data can be entered to database ('Enter Request').
+For the same client, request priorities are updated based on the current eneterd priority.

+'View Requests' is under construction.
+It will pull list of requests based on one or more filtering criteris, e.g. date range, client name, etc.

 The web application utilizes the following stack: <br>
 1) Server: Apache 2.4.7/Ubuntu OS <br>